Wiki · Concept · Last reviewed June 23, 2026

 Markets and investment.
 AI can assist trading, portfolio construction, risk analysis, research summarization, surveillance, investor communications, and robo-advice.
 In securities markets, AI does not remove duties around supervision, recordkeeping, suitability, communications, fair dealing, and conflicts of interest.

 Operations and compliance.
 Financial institutions use AI to summarize policy, review contracts, answer employee questions, classify alerts, automate customer-service drafts, and support regulatory reporting.
-These systems can reduce workload while creating new failure modes when generated outputs are treated as official records or advice.
+These systems can reduce workload while creating new failure modes when generated outputs are treated as official records, advice, or regulatory evidence.

 Consumer Protection

-That principle matters beyond one regulation.
-Finance converts models into eligibility, prices, limits, freezes, alerts, offers, and denials.
-If a consumer cannot know why a decision happened, cannot correct bad data, and cannot reach a responsible human, the model becomes a private gatekeeper over economic life.
+That principle matters beyond one credit rule.
+Finance converts models into eligibility, prices, limits, account freezes, fraud flags, suspiciousness, offers, and denials.
+If a person cannot know why a consequential decision happened, cannot correct bad data, and cannot reach a responsible human, the model becomes a private gatekeeper over economic life.

 Systemic Risk

 The Financial Stability Board's 2024 report on AI and financial stability warned that fast innovation, rapid integration, and limited data on AI usage make it harder to monitor emerging vulnerabilities.
-Potential concerns include third-party concentration, cyber risk, model risk, herding, opacity, procyclicality, and correlated behavior if many firms rely on similar models, vendors, or data sources.
+The FSB highlighted four categories with systemic relevance: third-party dependencies and service-provider concentration; market correlations; cyber risks; and model risk, data quality, and governance.

 The Bank for International Settlements has also framed AI as a concern for central banks, both because AI can affect productivity and financial markets and because central banks may use AI in their own operations.
 The financial system is therefore not only a user of AI.
 It is one of the domains where AI can become macroeconomic infrastructure.